 3. Forget the crash course approach

-Research has shown that without systematic, regular learning and reinforcement, approximately 50% of what people are being taught is forgotten within five weeks.
-Within 90 days, 84% of what was initially learned is lost.
+Research has shown that without systematic, regular learning and reinforcement, approximately 70% of what people are being taught is forgotten within 24 hours.

 If you’ve ever sat through an intensive, three-day training seminar you know how tedious and unproductive they can be.
 Even when people find both the presenter and the topic incredibly fascinating, they generally have an attention span of 7-10 minutes.
 Should they find both boring, they could lose interest in as little as 7 seconds.
 You need to focus on the regularity of training rather than intensity.
 Your team will gain more knowledge from a 30 minute a week session over three months than from one six-hour cram session.

 4. Keep it practical - let them learn in the field

 It is vital that any training your sales team undergoes has a strong practical side and that this relates specifically to your own company, sales process, and product or service.
 When people notice an immediate positive impact on their daily experience, it becomes much easier to keep them motivated to complete a lengthy training schedule.
 This also ties in with point one above.
 You’ll often reap the largest rewards simply by training your staff to effectively use the systems and tools that are already in place at your company.
 If you manage to get your team to the point where they enjoy using the tools you give them, you will greatly increase productivity and the quality of records inside your business.